Home prices in Florida have declined over the past year, and that trend could continue through the rest of 2025 and into 2026.

 Florida Is the #2 State for Seller Price Reductions

-A recent Realtor.com analysis showed that the Sunshine State ranks second in the nation for the percentage of homes seeing price reductions.
+A recent Realtor.com analysis from earlier this year showed that the Sunshine State ranks second in the nation for the percentage of homes seeing price reductions.

-The data showed that 25% of home listings in Florida experienced a price cut in spring 2025, a figure surpassed only by Arizona at 28%.
+The data showed that 25% of home listings in Florida experienced a price cut, a figure that was surpassed only by Arizona at 28%.

-Price reductions occur when homeowners list their properties at one price but later reduces it, usually due to a lack of offers.
-These statistics confirm that the Florida real estate market still favors buyers over sellers, especially when it comes to the sale price.
+Price reductions occur when homeowners list their properties at one price but later reduce it, usually due to a lack of offers.
+These stats confirm that the Florida real estate market still favors buyers over sellers, especially when it comes to price negotiations.

 In fact, when you drill down to the city and metro level, Florida currently has more buyer’s markets than any other U.S. state.

-Bottom line: Florida housing trends and predictions suggest that the market will remain sluggish and buyer-friendly for the foreseeable future, possibly into 2026.
+Bottom line: Florida housing trends and predictions suggest that the market will remain sluggish and buyer-friendly for the foreseeable future, and possibly well into 2026.

 Subscribe to Florida Housing Weekly